 - Freshly ground black pepper

-- 1 Tbsp. flour (* see the note below for why using flour)
+- 1 Tbsp. all-purpose flour (* see the note below for why using flour)

 - 1 Tbsp. butter